 In line with the principles of good corporate governance, the Nominating Committee had implemented and continued with an annual performance evaluation for assessing the effectiveness of the Board as a whole and has completed the assessment.
 The purpose of the evaluation process is to increase the overall effectiveness of the Board.
+The assessment of the Board Committees was incorporated into the assessment of the Board as a whole.
+The NC would take into consideration the recommendation under the Code to have separate assessment of the Board Committees to the effectiveness of the Board.

 The Nominating Committee had decided unanimously, that the Directors will not be evaluated individually.
 The Nominating Committee, in considering the re-nomination of any Director, had considered but not limited to the extent of their attendance, participation and contribution in the proceedings of the meetings.